0100101101011010/food/_pages/calculator.md

     } else if (valNum == 7) {
       document.getElementById("outputEggHP").innerHTML = "5 minutes"
     } else if (valNum >= 8) {
-      document.getElementById("outputEggHP").innerHTML = "5 minutes (have not tested with 8 or more eggs)"
+      document.getElementById("outputEggHP").innerHTML = "not tested with 8 or more eggs"
     } else {
       document.getElementById("outputEggHP").innerHTML = ""
     }